Life Lines

 Recognise It:

-• Swollen eyes, lips,hands, feet and other areas.
+• Swollen eyes, lips, hands, feet and other areas.

 • Metallic taste, itchy tongue

-• Sore red, itchy eyes
+• Sore, red, itchy eyes

-• Rapid heart , anxiety, fear
+• Rapid hear , anxiety, fear

 • Itchy Skin, hives, nettle rash